sarojbelbase/who-called-me/README.md

 ## Who Called Me?

-It's a flask app that checks whether the number is from Ncell, Namaste, UTL, SmartCell or HelloNepal.
+A flask app that checks whether the number is from Ncell, Namaste, UTL, SmartCell or HelloNepal.

 ## TODOS: